GENERAL GUIDELINES AND INFORMATION

 - Submissions can be made either on behalf of your own company or in recognition of a colleague or partner firm.

-- Entry must address the award category explicitly, and answer the questions.
-No generic links to websites or corporate marketing material.
+- Entry must address the award category explicitly, not generic links to web sites, corporate marketing etc.

-- All information is treated in strict confidence and any quotes or information to go into the public domain will be pre-cleared by the Entrant.
+- It is made explicit the Entrant; Judges and the publication will treat all information in strict confidence and any quotes or information to go into the public domain will be pre-cleared by the Entrant.

 - Submissions made after the publicised cut-off date will be treated on a case-by-case basis.